Technology

 Negation

-The negation value is taking as as input if we use “-” sign before any number, the same rule applies to powers.
+The negation value is taken as input if we use the “-” sign before any number; the same rule applies to powers.

-The use of parentheses is required when taking power of more than one character expression.
+The use of parentheses is required when taking the power of more than one character expression.

-The TI 84 CE can represent graphs as well as draw points on the graph.
-Further we will explain its various features.
+The TI 84 CE can represent graphs and draw points on the graph.
+Further, we will explain its various features.

 The calculator has many different colors.

-To edit the color Y= can be used to change line color.
+To edit the color, Y= can be used to change the line color.

 Draw commands can be used to change between colors.

-Left and right arrow key switches between color options.
+The left and right arrow keys switch between color options.

-The calculator also has option to set the background color.
-The images vary in size, TI Connect software can be used to send different size images to the calculator.
-QuickPlot and Fit Equation can be used to auto adjust the equation or graph in shape.
+The calculator also has the option to set the background color.
+The images vary in size, so TI Connect software can be used to send images of different sizes to the calculator.
+QuickPlot and Fit Equation can be used to auto-adjust the equation or graph in shape.

-This allows the user to add points on the displayed graph.
-The user can select the color and style of the plot and select and equation for the plot.
+This allows the user to add points to the displayed graph.
+The user can select the color and style of the plot and select an equation for the plot.

-The calculator has ability to incorporate graphs in the plot.
-It needs software by Texas instruments TI Connect CE from where images can be selected, adjusted in size and send to calculator.
+The calculator can incorporate graphs in the plot.
+It needs software by Texas Instruments TI Connect CE from where images can be selected, adjusted in size, and sent to the calculator.

 Tables

-When a table is used and x and y coordinates are to be used.
-The user can view a table by selecting table option.
-The tableset function can be used to see how the values will be displayed
+When a table is used, x and y coordinates are to be used.
+The user can view a table by selecting the table option.
+The table set function can be used to see how the values will be displayed.

-The calculator can perform matrix opertaions of Matrix addition, Matrix multiplication, division, inverse, subtraction and elementery row operatins.
+The calculator can perform matrix operations of Matrix addition, Matrix multiplication, division, inverse, subtraction, and elementary row operations.

 Matrix Editor

-To use the matrices, user will have to use matrix editor to enter the matrix menu.
+To use the matrices, the user will have to use the matrix editor to enter the matrix menu.

-There are total ten matrices allowed for matrix operations in one calculation.
+There are a total of ten matrices allowed for matrix operations in one calculation.

-To use the matrices user first enter the dimension of matrix and then enter the values.
+To use the matrices, the user first enters the dimension of the matrix and then enters the values.

 Example: a 3×3 matrix saved in memory